 Mostly all of these systems do not effectively repair or level a foundation because they mainly share the same flaw.
-This flaw is that the piles themselves are not deep enough and do not act monolithically (i.e. don’t act as one piece), and because they are surrounded by bad soil, then the piles will be subjected to the same heaving and settlement that the original slab is subjected to.
+This flaw is that the piles themselves are not deep enough and do not act monolithically (i.e. don not act as one piece), and because they are surrounded by bad soil, then the piles will be subjected to the same heaving and settlement that the original slab is subjected to.

 There is a zone in the soil known by geotechnical and Structural Engineers as the active zone.
 This zone is simply a certain depth of soil in which variations in moisture content (i.e. water) varies as the environmental conditions change (e.g. change in temperature, rain, exposure to sun, etc.).
 As long as a foundation is bearing within this zone, then a foundation will move depending on the moisture content in the soil.
 If the soil is dry then the soil (clay) will shrink and the foundation will settle; if the soil is wet the soil (clay) will expand and the foundation will heave.